melezhik/outthentic/README.md

 print something into stdout and test

 # Synopsis
 Outhentic is a text oriented test framework.
-Instead of hack into objects and methods it deals with text appeared in STDOUT.
+Instead of hack into objects and methods it deals with text appeared in stdout.
 It's a black box testing framework.

 # Short story

-This is five minutes tutorial on outhentic workflow.
+This is a five minutes tutorial on outhentic framework workflow.

 - Create a story file: